Junior School Information

 Full written reports are provided at the end of each Semester.
 In addition, student progress and achievement information is provided for parents in the style of “learning journeys” at the end of Semester 1.
 These include students’ self-evaluation of their learning.
 Parents are invited to participate in Parent/Teacher Interviews in Term 1 and in Term 3.
 Staff are always available for interviews and discussions throughout the year to foster our parent/teacher partnership.

-Enrol now to secure a position for Preschool or Kindergarten in 2016 and ensure a successful school start for your child.
+Enrol now to secure a position for Preschool or Kindergarten and ensure a successful school start for your child.

 If you are unable to view this form please click here